 Back Aikido Breakfalls Description

-They are first learned by lying down flat on your back on the tatami mat.
+They are first learned by lying on your back on the tatami mat.
 First bend your knees, so your heels are flat on the floor, with arms held palm-down at 45 degrees from your body.
 Lift your head, with your chin touching your chest.
-This strengthens your neck muscles, and protects your head from hitting the ground if you fall.
+This strengthens your neck muscles, and protects your head from hitting the ground.

-Then, lift your arms up and slap the ground with your fingers, palms and forearms all sharing the impact.
+Then, lift your arms up and slap the ground with your palms and forearms all sharing the impact.
 Repeat several times, and breathe out each time you hit.
-When you can do these backward slaps comfortably from lying down, you can move on to...
+When you can do these slaps comfortably from lying down, you can move on...